Last updated 14 September 2020

 Since 2000, there has been an attempt to separate the promotion and regulation of mining within the state government.
 Issues associated with:

-The Coordinator-General has a dual role of facilitating and assessing large mines as ‘coordinated projects’ under the State Development and Public Works Organisation Act 1971 (Qld) (SDPWO Act).
+The Coordinator-General has a dual role of facilitating and assessing large mines as coordinated projects under the State Development and Public Works Organisation Act 1971 (Qld) (SDPWO Act).

-A regional interests development approval (RIDA) may be required under the Resource Planning Interests Act 2014 (Qld) when a resource or regulated activity is proposed to be located in an area of regional interest such as areas mapped as high-quality agricultural areas or strategic cropping lands.
+A regional interests development approval (RIDA) may be required under the Regional Planning Interests Act 2014 (Qld) when a resource or regulated activity is proposed to be located in an area of regional interest such as areas mapped as high-quality agricultural areas or strategic cropping lands.

-Overarching the state system to some extent, the Commonwealth regulates mining and petroleum activities that have, will have or are likely to have a significant impact on a matter of national environmental significance under the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act) (see the Environment Protection and Biodiversity Conservation Act above).
+Overarching the state system to some extent, the Commonwealth regulates mining and petroleum activities that have, will have or are likely to have a significant impact on a matter of national environmental significance under the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act) (see the Environment Protection and Biodiversity Conservation Act page).

 For more information see the Environmental Defenders Office’s Mining and Coal Seam Gas Law in Queensland: A guide for the community.

 The legal system in Queensland distinguishes between activities done for the purpose of winning a mineral from the ground and activities that merely involve extracting things from the ground for their non-mineral properties.

 ‘Minerals’ are defined broadly under the Mineral Resources Act (s 6).
 Any activity done for the purpose of winning a mineral from the ground is regarded as mining and regulated under the mining regime.
 Seeking to extract minerals such as gold, silver and coal is regarded as ‘mining’ and regulated under the Mineral Resources Act.